peace-shillong/passion-the-food-blog/README.md

 used bootstrap.min.js for the Gallery modal, based on a picture gallery that was created using bootstrap framework.

 ## IMPORTANT
-The Passion Logo and all Images(Gallery,Slideshow) used in this template belongs to Passion, Grills and BBQ.
+The Website Content, Passion Logo and all Images(Gallery,Slideshow) used in this template belongs to Passion, Grills and BBQ.